echogarden-project/echogarden/docs/Tasklist.md

 * Option to split recognized audio to segments or sentences, as is done with synthesized audio

 ### Recognition / Whisper
+* Add sampling and temperature support to decoder.
+This may help with repetitive token sequences.
+* During language detection, if file is more than 30s, run the detection over all the segments and average the resulting probability distributions, consider how to handle very short segments
 * When using `dtw-ra` alignment, pass the transcript as a prompt.
 Remove some of the initial transcript based on what has been detected (try to find the best matching initial segment between the transcript and recognized text, and remove it at each recognition window).
-* During language detection, if file is more than 30s, run the detection over all the segments and average the resulting probability distributions, consider how to handle very short segments
+* Accept custom prompt via an option
 * Log individual tokens to the terminal as they are being decoded from the model
-* Add sampling and temperature support to decoder
 * Timestamps extracted from cross-attention are still not as accurate as what the official Python implementation gets.
 Try to see if you can make them better.
-* Cache last model
+* Cache last model (if enough memory available)
 * Integrate speech language detection into the recognition itself, so it is done efficiently when the language is not known
 * Bring back option to use eSpeak DTW based alignment on segments, as an alternative approach
 * The segment output can be use to split to segment files, otherwise it is possible to try to guess using the pause lengths or voice activity detection
-* Way to specify model size, such that the English-only/multilingual would be auto selection for sizes other than `tiny`?
+* Way to specify general model size, such that the English-only/multilingual variant would be automatically selected for sizes other than `tiny`?
-* Accept custom prompt through an option

 ### Alignment
-* Warn when input is larger than DTW window (this can also happen when synthesizing SSML, which can't be split to segments)
+* Warn when input is larger than DTW window, and suggest to increase the window in this case (this can also happen when synthesizing SSML, which can't be split to segments)

 ### Postprocessing
 * When `normalize` is set to false, should obvious clipping still be prevented?